-Our school diversity allows students to experience unique perspectives that teaches them respect and acceptance of others.
-We value students' diverse backgrounds and experiences, and believe in building relationships with students and connecting learning to their unique backgrounds and experiences.
+Barbara Jordan Elementary embraces diversity, enhancing the educational experience and nurturing empathy among our students.
+Celebrating our campus's diversity is crucial for creating an inclusive and enriching learning environment.

-Our campus events are generally well attended by parents and the community.
-BJE teachers and staff work hard to build relationships.
-Our students feel safe at school and our parents feel welcomed.
-In the 2022-2023 school year PTO was reestablished.
-Students were able to participate in a variety of clubs on campus which included: Art Club, Choir, Robotics, UIL Participation, Pep Squad, Cheer, Student Council and National Honor Society.
-Our school offers a variety of events throughout the year, including: Meet the Teacher, Parent Information Night, Awards Ceremonies, Hispanic Heritage Month Celebration, Black History Program, Turkey Trot, Trunk or Treat, Literacy and Math Night.
-Classes are offered weekly by our Parent Educator.
-Problem Statements Identifying Demographics Needs Problem Statement 1 (Prioritized): Discipline data indicates specific grade levels/teachers with above average discipline referrals.
+Our campus events consistently draw strong attendance from parents and the community.
+The dedicated teachers and staff at BJE work diligently to build relationships, ensuring that students feel safe and parents feel welcome.
+In the 2022-2023 school year, the Parent-Teacher Organization (PTO) was reestablished.

+Extracurricular activities play a vital role in students' overall development, providing opportunities for social interaction, skill-building, and personal growth.
+At Barbara Jordan Elementary, students can participate in a range of on-campus activities, including Art Club, Choir, Robotics, UIL Participation, Pep Squad, Cheer, Student Council, and National Honor Society.

+Throughout the year, our school hosts various events such as Meet the Teacher, Parent Information Night, Awards Ceremonies, Hispanic Heritage Month Celebration, Black History Program, Turkey Trot, Trunk or Treat, and Literacy and Math Night.
+Additionally, our Parent Educator offers weekly classes.

+Problem Statements Identifying Demographics Needs

+Problem Statement 1 (Prioritized): Discipline data indicates specific grade levels/teachers with above average discipline referrals.

 Root Cause: Lack of consistency in implementing PBIS and building relationships.
 Teachers need additional knowledge/tools to manage challenging behaviors.

-Problem Statement 2: In 22-23 attendance rates grew at BJE, however, the attendance rate is below the district of 96%.
-Root Cause: Increased parents communication needed regarding the impact of absences.
+Problem Statement 2: In 23-24 attendance rates grew at BJE but did not meet the district's goal of 95.30%.

+Root Cause: Students are absent from school due to health issues, family circumstances and transportation challenges.
+The 2 Pre-K classes' attendance rates are decreasing the campus average due to illness and parents keeping students at home knowing that Pre-K is not mandatory.
+BJE's 4 specialized SPED units.
+Students with disabilities are more likely to experience chronic absenteeism.